kimmobrunfeldt/git-hours/README.md

 ![](docs/screenshot.png)

+*Currently only master branch is used to calculate time*

 ## Usage

 In root of a git repository run:

     githours

 **Note: repository is not detected if you are not in the root of repository!**

 ## Install